Find seals, birds, and gorgeous views at the mouth of California's Russian River.

 - Fly kites over craggy sea stacks or watch a colony of harbor seals at easily accessible Goat Rock Beach, one in a 17-mile strip of beaches and bluffs comprising Sonoma Coast State Park.
 Linked bluff trails go on for miles.

-- Local crab and citrus salad, Sonoma lamb sirloin bordelaise, and wild mushroom soup are just a few of the offerings at Alexander’s inside Timber Cove Inn.
+- Smoked trout chowder, grilled salmon wings, and seafood fettucine are just a few of the offerings at Coast Kitchen inside Timber Cove Inn.
 Dine on the outdoor patio or indoors, where the river rock hearth and floor-to-ceiling windows face the untamed ocean.
-21780 Hwy.
-1, 847-3231.

 - Indulge in a sunset feast at the intimate River’s End Restaurant, overlooking the river’s mouth and endless beaches.
-Pair a Russian River gewürztraminer with Tomales Bay oysters and wasabi tobiko (flying fish roe), followed by Petaluma duck fixed two ways.
-11048 Hwy.
-1, 865-2484 ext.
-111.
+Pair a Russian River gewürztraminer with local oysters and wasabi tobiko (flying fish roe), followed by Petaluma duck fixed two ways.

-This article was first published in September 2013.
+This article was first published in September 2013 and updated in March 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.